ACEsuit/mace/README.md

 )
 ```

-Molecular, slab, and LAMMPS evaluator inputs continue to use the
+Molecular, other partially periodic, and LAMMPS evaluator inputs continue to use
-`graph_longrange` implementation because the NVIDIA SCF cache is a fully
-periodic direct-k-space method.
-This backend currently runs in eager mode, so
+the `graph_longrange` implementation.
+This backend currently runs in eager mode,
-leave the calculator's `compile_mode` unset.
+so leave the calculator's `compile_mode` unset.

 ### Finetuning foundation models